 New for old cover usually excludes items like clothes, bedding and curtains because they tend to be more prone to wear and tear than other items.

 Some take away the cost of wear or tear when they pay out to replace or repair your belongings; this is called indemnity cover.

 It protects your belongings against accidental incidents, like spilling wine on your carpet or knocking over your TV.

-Some policies offer accidental damage as standard as certain items, for example damage to television sets, non portable games consoles and mirrors.
+Some policies offer accidental damage as standard for certain items, for example damage to television sets, non portable games consoles and mirrors.

 Check the policy terms and conditions before you buy to find out what is covered, and what you will need to add.